Sirikhan123/Apex-planet-task3/README.md

 Layouts, fonts, and elements adjust based on screen size.
 Implemented using pure CSS with @media queries.

+2. Random Joke Generator
+A fun and simple web app that fetches a random joke from the internet using the Official Joke API and displays it on the screen with a click of a button.

-2️⃣ Interactive Components Using JavaScript Interactive Quiz
+3. Interactive Components Using JavaScript
+Interactive Quiz
 A simple multiple-choice quiz with instant feedback and score tracking.

-3️⃣ Random Joke Generator
-A fun and simple web app that fetches a random joke from the internet using the Official Joke API and displays it on the screen with a click of a button.

 🛠️ Technologies Used
 HTML5, CSS3 (Flexbox, Media Queries)